 My name is Eric Smith.
 I am a musician, composer, and a loving family member.
 I am also a recent graduate of the University of Texas at San Antonio in psychology, magna cum laude.
 I am currently beginning my master’s degree in social work.

-But years back, while struggling with schizophrenia, my medications had bad side effects and were not working.
+But years back, while struggling with bipolar disorder (later misdiagnosed as schizophrenia) my medications had bad side effects and were not working.
 It appeared I would never rebuild my life, let alone recover.

 Assisted Outpatient Treatment (AOT), along with clozapine, helped save my life.